 The Public Safety and Rehabilitation Act is an important step towards decreasing California’s prison population and changing a culture of incarceration.
 It would increase opportunities for rehabilitation for both children and adults.
 Governor Brown, Human Rights Watch, Californians for Safety and Justice, the Anti-Recidivism Coalition, the Children’s Defense Fund, and many more organizations and individuals are joining forces to support this initiative.
 In short, it would do the following:

 - Put in the hands of judges, not prosecutors, the decision of whether children as young as 14 are sent to the adult criminal justice system.

 - Require judges to weigh all circumstances of a youth’s life before denying them the rehabilitation programs of the juvenile justice system and charging them as an adult.

-- Authorize adult parole consideration for people in prison with nonviolent offenses who complete the full sentence for their primary offense;
+- Authorize parole consideration for people with nonviolent convictions who complete the full sentence of their offense.

 Read the Act: The Public Safety and Rehabilitation Act of 2016